 Imagine a Rubik’s cube.
 It is made up of smaller, indivisible, and identical cubes.
 Those small cubes are called unit cells.
-Similarly, all crystals have unit cells that make up the bulk of the crystal when allowed to accumulate.
+Similarly, all crystals have unit cells that make up the bulk of the crystal when they are allowed to accumulate.
 To understand the geometry of a unit cell, it’s important to introduce the concept of a lattice.

 A lattice is a regular arrangement of points/dots extending infinitely in all directions.
 Any arbitrary point in this lattice is surrounded by other points from all directions (diagonal and sideways).
 These points serve as an abstract realization of real 3-D space.
 These points can be joined together to form different shapes, like cubes, hexagonal prisms, cuboids, rhomboids, tetrahedrons, and so on.

 The many different 3-D structures act as unit cells for different crystals.
-They have different sets of parallel planes inclined at various angles to each other which gives them different optical properties.
+They have different sets of parallel planes inclined at various angles to each other, which gives them different optical properties.
 The distance between crystal planes is about ~10-10m (picometers).

-Thus, if light of a similar wavelength could be employed, the crystal planes would cause diffraction of light and result in a diffraction pattern.
+Thus, if light of a similar wavelength could be employed, the crystal planes would cause the diffraction of light and result in a diffraction pattern.
 This diffraction pattern is different for different types of unit cells.
 X-rays have wavelengths ranging from 10-10 m to 10-9 m, which makes them undergo diffraction when interacting with crystals.

-The usage of x-rays to study crystalline structure is called X-ray crystallography.
+The usage of X-rays to study crystalline structure is called X-ray crystallography.

 Imagine a unit cell placed on a 3-D coordinate axis.
 The unit cell has a set of parallel planes extending in all directions.
 The planes may or may not be parallel to the coordinate axes.
-If planes and the axes are parallel, then there would be no intersection of the two and the intercept (the point at which plane intersects the axis) would be infinite.
-But if they are not parallel, then the planes would eventually intersect the coordinate axes, and the intercept would be finite.
+If the planes and axes are parallel, then there would be no intersection of the two and the intercept (the point at which the plane intersects the axis) would be infinite.
+However, if they are not parallel, then the planes would eventually intersect the coordinate axes, and the intercept would be finite.

 Since there are three coordinate axes, three intercepts are required to measure the planar orientation of the crystal.
-Let the intercepts of the crystal planes with the (x, y, z) axes be (p, q, r) respectively.
+Let the intercepts of the crystal planes with the (x, y, z) axes be (p, q, r), respectively.
 Miller Indices–

 give the orientation of a crystal plane.
 Since 1/p, 1/q, and 1/r is decimal, LCM of p, q, and r is multiplied to make (h, k, l) integers.

-For a cubic unit cell with lattice parameter a, (edge length), the distance between two parallel planes (interplanar distance) is-
+For a cubic unit cell with lattice parameter a (edge length), the distance between two parallel planes (interplanar distance) is-

 Rotating Crystal Diffraction Method